Blind-Low Vision Early Intervention Program

 Joining together with families to support child learning

-Children who have visual impairments are at greater risk of developmental delays and communication challenges.
-Early intervention helps young children who have visual impairment build their capacity to meet development and communication goals.
+Children with visual impairments are at greater risk of developmental delays and communication challenges.
+Early intervention helps young children with visual impairment build their capacity to meet development and communication goals.

 Our Blind-Low Vision Early Intervention Program team works with families and parents to increase their understanding of their child’s visual impairment.
 We help build their capacity to advocate for and support their child’s learning from birth to school age.